 How to get there

 The most convenient airport for those arriving for your photo tour from Europe by plane is definitely Beauvais-Tillé, which is just a couple of hours from the Norman coast.
 The low-cost flights Ryanair company lands there.
 Normandy, however, is a region that can also be reached by car, if you leave for example from Paris it is about 3 hours of travel to get to Le Havre.
+Renting a car is often the most convenient way to explore the diverse locations in Normandy, as it provides flexibility and allows you to reach more remote areas.
+However, if you prefer not to drive, a combination of trains, buses, and taxis can still take you to many popular destinations within the region.

 The Right Gear to photograph in Normandy